olip78/ynyt/README.md

 1. Experiment with the application of transformers to address the complexities of multiple time series forecasting.
 2. Hone my skills in developing end-to-end machine learning projects, emphasizing both development aspects and the implementation of MLOps practices.

 As a game problem, I took a multivariate zonal demand forecasting problem for yellow taxis in New York City.
-I was familiar with the dataset as I had developed a prediction algorithm in May 2020 (it was my first ML learning project) that I could use now also as a base-line solution.
+I was familiar with the dataset as I had developed a prediction algorithm in May 2020 (it was my first ML project) that I could use now also as a baseline solution.

 ### Table of Contents <!-- omit in toc -->